 |Position:||Director of Athletics|

-Since arriving on the Kingston campus in July 2007 as the 11th Director of Athletics in University of Rhode Island history, Thorr Bjorn has worked tirelessly to build a new vision and championship culture for the school’s athletics department.
+Since arriving on the Kingston campus in July 2007 as the 11th Director of Athletics in University of Rhode Island history, Thorr Bjorn has worked tirelessly to create and sustain a vision and championship culture for the school’s athletics department.

 "We want to be champions in the three most important areas: in competition, in the classroom, and in the community," Bjorn said.
 "Our athletics department is wholly committed to making the necessary changes in order to achieve a true winning attitude."